BlOodXHaVeR/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 This project consists of creating an Active Directory Home Lab environment using Oracle Virtual Box.
+We also add users in the active directory using a simple PowerShell script.
 <br />